thcrull/fabric-ipfs-interface/README.md

 This repository provides:
 - A **blockchain interface**: reusable utilities and abstractions to connect to a Fabric network and submit/evaluate transactions.
 - **Chaincode packages**: smart contracts specific to the research use case.
-- An **IPFS interface**: integration helpers to interact with IPFS for decentralized storage.
+- An **IPFS interface**: integration helpers to interact with IPFS for decentralised storage.

 ----------------------------------